 What is the history of ICL?

-Prior to being placed on the market, Visian ICL was subject to extensive research and development.
-Today, more than 1,000,000 lenses in the ICL family have been implanted worldwide.
-In a US clinical study, over 99 percent of patients were satisfied with their implant.
+Prior to being placed on the market, ICL was subject to extensive research and development.
+Today, more than 2,000,000 lenses in the ICL family have been distributed worldwide.
+In a survey, over 99.4 percent of patients were satisfied with their implant.
 The ICL has a track record of excellent clinical outcomes.
-Additionally, the lens has been available internationally for over 15 years.
+Additionally, the lens has been available internationally for over 10 years.

 Can ICL be removed from my eye?